johnmehler/gcp-pipeline/README.md

 2. Create a repository.
 3. Create a cloud build trigger that listens to the repository.
 Whenever something is pushed to master, the cloud build trigger creates an image, pushes it to the container registry, and builds a GCE instance with ContainerOS using the created image.

 Note: It does not delete older GCE instances when a new image is created-- cleanup is required.
-In addition, there is no static IP assigned, so to see changes you'll need to
+In addition, there is no static IP assigned, so to see changes you'll need to go to the external IP of the new GCE instance.